danlassiter/experiment-template/README.txt

 	A simple text-based reasoning experiment (see Lassiter & Goodman 2012 in CogSci Proceedings): http://web.stanford.edu/~danlass/experiment/animals/animals.html

-	An survey with a graphical component (see <a href=“http://web.stanford.edu/~danlass/Nadathur-Lassiter-unless-SuB.pdf”>Nadathur & Lassiter, “Unless: An Experimental Approach”</a>, to appear in Sinn und Bedeutung 2014 proceedings): http://web.stanford.edu/~danlass/experiment/marbles/marbles.html
+	An survey with a graphical component (see <a href="http://web.stanford.edu/~danlass/Nadathur-Lassiter-unless-SuB.pdf">Nadathur & Lassiter, "Unless: An Experimental Approach"</a>, to appear in Sinn und Bedeutung 2014 proceedings): http://web.stanford.edu/~danlass/experiment/marbles/marbles.html

 If you have questions or comments on the template, please contact me at the address at top of this file.